tjwnuk/krutkipl/README.md

 # krutkipl
-Link shortener written with Go
+Link shortener written with Go.
+Project uses Gin Gonic, Gorm and Sqlite.

 ## License
 This code is for educational purposes only.
 Please do not modify or distribute it.